Graduateshotline

 Receiving the Score Report

-The GRE General Test at Home differs from the Online Test only in the way it is conducted.
+The GRE General Test at Home differs from the Online Test in how it is conducted.
 The post-test procedures regarding the score and sending reports remain the same as the other formats.

 How to Apply for Re-test?